Billings restaurant manager convicted of sex crimes against employees

 A former Billings restauranteur has been convicted of multiple counts of sexual abuse following a more than week-long trial on charges that he raped, molested and solicited sexual favors from six women while managing several Billings restaurants.

-Chien "Howard" Hwa Shen, who assisted in operating Wild Ginger and Carne Brazilian Grill, was placed into custody after jurors deliberated throughout the day in into the evening Wednesday.
+Chien "Howard" Hwa Shen, who assisted in operating Wild Ginger and Carne Brazilian Grill, was placed into custody after jurors deliberated throughout the day and into the evening Wednesday.

 In total, the 51-year-old Shen was found guilty of one count of rape, three counts of sexual assault and two counts of prostitution, offering cash to women he supervised, one of whom was underage, in exchange for sex.
 Yellowstone County District Judge Jessica Fehr immediately placed Shen into custody following the guilty verdict.